ten-protocol/go-ten/docs/testnet/example-dapps.md

 1. You can see your guess as the number at the right hand end of the `input` value in a hexadecimal format, e.g. a guess of 99 is shown as 63.

 ### Known Issues and Limitations
-1. You have requested OBX tokens using the Discord thread but there was no response.
-    * **Cause**: this is a manual process for the moment.
-    * **Workaround**: please be patient.
-The game tokens will be sent to your account as soon as possible.
 1. When making a guess nothing appears to happen.
 MetaMask shows a failed transaction in the `Activity` tab for the guess submission.
     * **Cause**: the guessing game has been reset between this and your previous guess.
 As a result your nonce is out of sequence.
     * **Workaround**: reset your MetaMask account data in MetaMask using the option `Settings > Advanced > Reset Account`